 Decriminalization, which went into effect July 1, 2020, will result in a significant drop in marijuana arrests.
 People found in possession of small amounts of marijuana are now issued a summons for civil possession instead of arrested, and the only consequence is a \$25 civil penalty.
 Decriminalization could reduce marijuana-related arrests by about 60 percent, based on the average decline in states that have decriminalized simple possession (though some states have seen arrests decline by more or less than 60 percent).
-This change will result in fewer arrests of Black Virginians, though it is because of differences in how ethnicity is recorded across datasets.
-Arrest data has separate variables for race and ethnicity, while conviction data includes race and ethnicity together as one variable.

-not feasible to accurately project the exact impact decriminalization will have on any specific group.
+This change will result in fewer arrests of Black Virginians, though it is not feasible to accurately project the exact impact decriminalization will have on any specific group.